SoFi Personal Loans: 2018 Comprehensive Review

 - Anyone with fair or poor credit.
 If you have less-than-stellar credit, SoFi may not approve your loan request.

-SoFi offers both fixed- and variable-rate personal loans that range from $5,000 to $100,000 and are repayable over three, five or seven years.
-Minimum loan amounts are higher in four states: Arizona, Kentucky, Massachusetts and New Hampshire.
+SoFi offers both fixed- and variable-rate personal loans that range from $5,000 to $100,000 and are repayable over three, four, five, six or seven years.
+Minimum loan amounts are higher in four states: Arizona, Kentucky, Massachusetts, and New Hampshire.

-For most borrowers, SoFi fixed-rate personal loans carry an annual percentage rate of between 5.74% and 14.24%.
+For most borrowers, SoFi personal loans with fixed rates carry an annual percentage rate of between 5.74% and 14.24%.

 Maximum fixed or variable interest rates are lower in 12 states that SoFi serves: Alaska, Colorado, Connecticut, Hawaii, Illinois, Kansas, Maine, Oklahoma, South Carolina, Texas, Virginia and Wyoming.

 To help you see if a SoFi personal loan is right for you, we’ve put together this example of a potential SoFi borrower:

 |Annual percentage rate||8.5%|